arc-1409/hackathonProject/README.md

 ## Tools Used

-- node.js: javascript environment where this command line project is written on
+- **node.js**: javascript environment where this command line project is written on
-- commander.js: a node.js library, provides definable commands and options that take user input for command line interfaces
+- **commander.js**: a node.js library, provides definable commands and options that take user input for command line interfaces
-- puppeteer.js: also a node.js library, performs web-scraping that can do a wide range of tasks on Chrome browsers including looking up information
+- **puppeteer.js**: also a node.js library, performs web-scraping that can do a wide range of tasks on Chrome browsers including looking up information
-- FIGlet: a program that makes ASCII art. we use this to stylize our application title everytime a user utilizes its functionalities
+- **FIGlet**: a program that makes ASCII art. we use this to stylize our application title everytime a user utilizes its functionalities
-- chalk: a terminal program whose API can add colors to words, including stylized FIGlet art
+- **chalk**: a terminal program whose API can add colors to words, including stylized FIGlet art
+- **inquirer.js**: another node.js library that also takes prompts, much like commander. we're working on this one!

 ## Installation